watson-developer-cloud/node-sdk/.github/CONTRIBUTING.md

 ## Tests

-Ideally, we'd like to see both unit and innervation tests on each method.
-(Unit tests do not actually connect to the Watson service, integration tests do.)

-Out of the box, `npm test` runs linting and unit tests, but skips the integration tests, because they require credentials.
+Out of the box, `npm test` runs linting, unit tests, and integration tests (which require credentials).
+To run only the unit tests (sufficient for most cases), use `npm run test-unit`.

 To run integration tests, copy `test/resources/auth.example.js` to `test/resources/auth.js` and fill in credentials for the service(s) you wish to test.

 Currently this enables integration tests for all services so, unless all credentials are supplied, some tests will fail.
 (This will be improved eventually.)

-To run only specific tests, pass the file name to mocha.
+To run only specific tests, pass the file name to `jest`.
 For example:

-node ./node_modules/mocha/bin/_mocha test/integration/test.conversation.js
+`npm i -g jest`
+`jest test/integration/personality_insights.v3.test.js`
+See [this page](https://jestjs.io/docs/en/cli) for all the options you can use to further configure `jest`.